 Once captured using the respective hoods, the collected scrap will be merged into a single line and conveyed together to a separator system for baling.
 If it is elected to implement a bale segregation system, diverter valves will be used to divert the scrap to the appropriate separator and baling system depending on grade.

 The number of valves and separator/baling systems will depend on the amount of grades required to be separated.
-Regardless of the amount of systems being used, all of the conveying air will be directed to a filter for cleaning and then return it to the facility or discharged to the atmosphere.
+Regardless of the amount of systems being used, all of the conveying air will be directed to a filter for cleaning and then returned to the facility or discharged to the atmosphere.